Illegal Immigration Laws

 LEGAL Immigrants Must Know English, US History, US Laws, and Principles.

-No person shall be naturalized as a citizen of the United States who cannot demonstrate: An understanding of the English language, including the ability to read, write and and speak words in ordinary usage in the English language.
-A knowledge and understanding of history, and of the principles and form of government, of the United States.
+No person shall be naturalized as a citizen of the United States who cannot demonstrate: An understanding of the English language, including the ability to read, write and speak words in ordinary usage in the English language.
+Knowledge and understanding of history, and of the principles and form of government, of the United States.
 (Sec.
 312. [8 U.S.C.
 1423])

 Legal Immigrants Must Display Moral Character and No Crime Record.

-Requirements as to residence, good moral character, attachment to the principles of the constitution, and favorable disposition to the Untied States.
+Requirements as to residence, good moral character, attachment to the principles of the constitution, and favorable disposition to the United States.
 (Sec.
 316. [8 U.S.C.
 1427])